Frederick John William Bolwell

 A Long Way from Home

 While he was at College Frederick would have been enlisted in the Hampshire Regiment Territorial Force.
-It may well have been the reason he remained with the 1/4th (T.F.)
-Battalion of the Hampshire Regiment.
 With the Hampshires, and others who trained at WTC, Frederick was sent to Mesopotamia.
 His Regiment formed part of the 30th Infantry Brigade under Major-General Sir C. Mellis, along with elements of the Queen’s Own Royal West Kent Regiment,24th Punjabis, 76th Punjabis, 67th Punjabis and 2nd/7th Gurkha Rifles.
 After landing at Basra the army advanced towards Baghdad, capturing Nasiriya and Kut-al-Amara on the way.
 Supplies were stockpiled at Kut prior to an anticipated advance towards Baghad.
 Frederick would have joined the Expeditionary Force at around this time, sent as a reinforcement from India.

 The poorly planned advance came to a halt at Ctesiphon, with neither side gaining an advantage but both sides claiming victory.
 The British forces, under the leadership of Major-General Townshend, decided to withdraw to Kut, which they did pursued by the Turkish army.
 Once they arrived at Kut, having covered a lot of ground in a very short time, Major-General Townshend decide to make a stand there and defend the town, believing that help would arrive quickly.